AdobeDocs/analytics.it-IT/help/components/c-alerts/alert-builder.md

 >
 >Intelligent Alerts are available to Adobe [!DNL Analytics] Prime and Adobe [!DNL Analytics] Ultimate customers only.

-Accedi al Generatore di avvisi in quattro modi:
+Puoi accedere a Alert Builder (Generatore di avvisi) in quattro modi:

 * Utilizzando la seguente scelta rapida in Analysis Workspace: